-Through our local Community Services (link to community services website) office, CELT offers a variety of nature walks open to the community.
+Through our local Community Services office, CELT offers a variety of nature walks open to the community.
 These programs include:

 - Mushroom walks (spring)